VAIBHAV-2303/DomainGeneralization/README.md

 # DomainGeneralization
-SoTA Domain Generalization results on PACS dataset
+Official Implementation of the models achieving SoTA Domain Generalization results on PACS dataset.